Stars at Flyers | Recap

 Travis Konecny also scored, and Samuel Ersson made 17 saves and had an assist on Zegras' goal for Philadelphia (37-24-12), which also won 5-3 at the Detroit Red Wings on Saturday and is 8-1-1 in its past 10 games.

-With the win, the Flyers are tied with the Red Wings and the Ottawa Senators at 86 points each, and are just two points out of the second wild-card spot in the Eastern Conference.
+The Flyers are tied with the Red Wings and Ottawa Senators at 86 points, just two behind the Columbus Blue Jackets for the second wild card from the Eastern Conference.
 They're also two points behind the Pittsburgh Penguins for third place in the Metropolitan Division.

 "The belief and confidence is pretty high right now," Flyers defenseman Rasmus Ristolainen said. "...
 It's really fun playing extremely meaningful games at this time of year.
 Obviously, every night is a big one.
 So very, very exciting."